toomuchdesign/offside/README.md

 ### 2. First offside open

 On first interaction with an Offside instance, <code>offside-js--interact</code> class is added to body.
-Sometime useful to avoid unespected CSS behaviours on startup.
+Sometime useful to avoid unexpected CSS behaviours on startup.

 #### Injected classes:
 ```html